kingbootoshi/Stream-Buddy/docs/integration-voice-agent.md

 - Implement `OverlayController` in `main.ts` and attach to `window`.
 - Add the idle/walk scheduler stub above.
 - Optionally expose `setSpeed`, `setBounds`, and `setFacing` overrides for experimentation.

+### Why a custom MicGate FrameProcessor

+Pipecat’s stock filters (FunctionFilter/FrameFilter/NullFilter) always pass System frames. `InputAudioRawFrame` (mic audio) and VAD/Interruption frames are System frames, so built‑in filters cannot truly block them pre‑STT.
+To implement a true push‑to‑talk toggle (mic fully off until enabled), we use a tiny custom FrameProcessor:

+- Placed before STT to prevent audio from ever reaching the STT service
+- Drops only `InputAudioRawFrame` and VAD/Interruption frames when `listening` is off or TTS is speaking
+- Always forwards lifecycle frames (e.g., `StartFrame`) and all non‑input frames
+- Composes with `STTMuteFilter(ALWAYS)` after STT for clean anti‑barge‑in during bot speech

+Operationally:
+- Start muted (`listening=false`): no audio or VAD leaves the input transport
+- Toggle on: MicGate allows input/VAD; STT resumes and downstream proceeds
+- During bot speech: STTMuteFilter mutes STT regardless of toggle to avoid echo/overlap

+This achieves a hard mic cutoff at the correct boundary with predictable behavior and low code surface.